On the Risk of Cancelable Biometrics: Attack based on the distance-preserving property

 \subsection{System settings}

-To initiate the simulation attack, two system configurations (Fig.~\ref{Figure::attackflow}) are defined as follows:
+To initiate the attack, it is necessary to define the configuration of the two subsystems (Fig.~\ref{Figure::attackflow}).

-\Stress{Compromised system ($Sys~C$)}: A biometric system which is protected by a given cancelable biometric algorithm.
-We assume the worst case situation where the shared parameters of all users are stolen.
-For example, a compromised access control system in Company A.
+\Stress{Compromised system ($Sys~C$)}: this is a biometric system protected by a CB algorithm.
+We assume the worst-case situation where the shared parameters of all users are stolen—for example, a compromised access control system in Company A.

-\Stress{Targeted system ($Sys~T$)}: A biometric system is under pre-image attack where each user's pre-image $\bm{\hat{x}}$ from a transformed template stored in $Sys~C$ is found.
-Here, the attacker attempts to break into $Sys~T$ with $\bm{\hat{x}}$.
-Note that the parameters of the cancelable biometric function are usually different from $Sys~C$.
-For example, an attacker tries to attack Bank B with the compromised template from Company A.
+\Stress{Targeted system ($Sys~T$)}: this is a biometric system subject to a pre-image attack.
+Each user's pre-image $\bm{\widehat{x}}$ from a transformed template stored in $Sys~C$ was used to break into $Sys~T$.
+The parameters of the CB function are usually different from $Sys~C$.
+For example, an attacker tries to attack Company B with the compromised template from Company A.

-As discussed above, the core idea of pre-image attack is to find the best solution for (\ref{eq.finalgoal}).
-The general flow of the attack starts from $Sys~C$, and the attack is carried out to find the best pre-image to break the $Sys~T$.
-It is noteworthy that the cancelable transformation function $f_i(\cdot)$ and $f_j(\cdot)$ can be the same function with different parameters (e.g., Biohashing with different parameter), and they can also be different functions.
-The only requirement is that both systems use the same feature extractor.
-Compared to the type-I and type-II attacks in \cite{feng2010fingerprintreconstruct}, our attack is entirely different as it is dedicated to cancelable biometric system, which involves revocability and non-invertibility.
-We also consider the situation where different transformation functions/parameters have been utilized for different systems, making it a more realistic simulation.
-A detailed example of $Sys~C$ and $Sys~T$ is illustrated in Table \ref{table::sysCSysTsettings}.

-Under pre-image attack, Kerckhoffs's assumption is the precondition of the attack, which means that the parameters in $Sys~C$ and $Sys~T$ are assumed to be known by the attacker.
-The pre-image attack is invalid if the parameter is securely kept.